guiarturcarvalho/Broadridge_Assignment/Readme.md

 - **WordFrequencyTests.cs**: Contains unit tests to validate the behavior of the FileProcessor and FileWriter components.
 These tests ensure the correct counting of word frequencies and the correct output format.

+### Why Layered Architecture

+- **Separation of Concerns**: This architecture provides clear separation of concerns, allowing focus on one part of the code at a time.

+- **Testability**: The business logic can be easily unit tested without worrying about I/O (file reading and writing).

+- **Scalability**: If in the future we want to extend the application (e.g., processing different types of files or adding different sorting/filtering logic), it’s much easier to do within this architecture.

+- **Maintainability**: As the application grows, it will be easier to maintain and add new features without a complete overhaul of the system.

 ## Prerequisites

 - .NET SDK (Core or Framework, depending on your setup)